 In 2006, there was a strong interest in expanding organic berry production.
 Organic growers didn’t know if they could substitute appropriate fertilizers or to further modify practices.
 Different sources of organic fertilizer and application methods were studied in certified organic blueberries and blackberries.
 Blackberry plants weren’t sensitive to fertilizer source, but blueberry plants were.
 Products were identified that could be fertigated successfully, saving growers in application costs.
 Lower rates of nitrogen fertilizer could be used in blueberry saving growers up to $900 per acre.

 When growers use organic fertilizers, they often contain more than just nitrogen – many also contain potassium.
 When growers choose such products, they may be applying potassium even when levels in the soil and plant are sufficient.
 Fish solubles (fertigated) and compost were commonly used, but both contain potassium.
 Strik and her team found these applications of potassium over many years (2006-2016) led to a reduction in yield.
-When they stopped fertilizing with products containing potassium – like soy-protein-based liquid products – and stopped using compost, yield of mature plants improved by as much as 50 percent from 2017 to 2020.
+When they stopped fertilizing with products containing potassium – like soy-protein-based liquid products – and stopped using compost, yield of mature plants improved by as much as 50% from 2017 to 2020.
 The findings were shared via presentations regionally, nationally, internationally and with Extension publications and peer and scientific articles.